Is the Performance of My Deep Network Too Good to Be True? A Direct Approach to Estimating the Bayes Error in Binary Classification: Introduction

 \section{Introduction}

 Comparing the prediction performance of a deep neural network with the state-of-the-art (SOTA) performance is a common approach to validating advances brought by a new proposal in machine learning research.
-By definition, SOTA performance such as error or $1-$AUC monotonically decreases over time, but there is a fundamental limitation in the prediction performance that a machine learning model can achieve.
+By definition, SOTA performance such as error or $1-$AUC\footnote{AUC stands for ``Area under the ROC Curve.''} monotonically decreases over time, but there is a fundamental limitation in the prediction performance that a machine learning model can achieve.
 Hence, it is important to figure out how close the current SOTA performance is to the underlying best performance achievable \citep{theisen2021neurips}.
-For example, \citet{henighan2020arxiv} studied the scaling law \citep{kaplan2020arxiv} of Transformers \citep{vaswani2017neurips} by distinguishing the \emph{reducible} and \emph{irreducible} losses.
+For example, \citet{henighan2020arxiv} studied the scaling law \citep{kaplan2020arxiv} of Transformers \citep{vaswani2017neurips} by distinguishing the \emph{reducible} and \emph{irreducible} errors.

-In classification problems, one way to characterize the irreducible part is the \emph{Bayes error} \citep{cover1967ieeetit, fukunaga1990book, mohri2018book}, which is the best achievable expected error with any measurable function.
-The Bayes error will become zero in the special case when class distributions are completely separable, but in practice, we usually deal with complex distributions with some class overlap.
+In classification problems, one way to characterize the irreducible part is the \emph{Bayes error} \citep{cover1967ieeetit, fukunaga1990book}, which is the best achievable expected error with any measurable function.
+The Bayes error will become zero in the special case where class distributions are completely separable, but in practice, we usually deal with complex distributions with some class overlap.
 Natural images tend to have a lower Bayes error (e.g., 0.21\% test error on MNIST \citep{lecun1998ieee} in \citet{wan2013icml}), while medical images tend to have a higher Bayes error, since even medical technologists can disagree on the ground truth label \citep{sasada2018leukemia}.
 If the current model's performance has already achieved the Bayes error, it is meaningless to aim for further error improvement.
 We may even find out that the model's error has \emph{exceeded} the Bayes error.
-This may imply \emph{test set overfitting} is taking place.
+This may imply \emph{test set overfitting} \citep{recht2018arxiv} is taking place.
 Knowing the Bayes error will be helpful to avoid such common pitfalls.